youngfly/Remote-Sensing-Distillation/README.md

 We release the configs (a_configs) and some designed modules (mmdet)

-We foucus more on the detection distilaltion in remote sensing  field.
+We foucus more on the detection distillation in remote sensing  field.